 TEACHING

-I currently teach statistics and R to Masters students and Coding for Behavioural Scientists at the University of Essex.
+I currently teach statistics and R to Masters students at the University of Essex.

 I have also been known to teach (both to students and the wider public!) about visual perception, sensory ecology and experimental design in psychology.